 Which Window Glass is Best for Your Area?

-If you live in a colder climate the less heat you want escaping your home and the more radiant heat from the sun you want entering your home in the winter months, which means a lower U-Factor and higher SHGC.
+If you live in a colder climate, you want to minimize heat escaping your home and maximize radiant heat from the sun entering your home in the winter months, which means a lower U-Factor and higher SHGC.*

-If you live in a warmer climate, heat escaping your home is not as important as preventing the radiant heat from the sun from entering, which means a higher U-Factor and lower SHGC.
+If you live in a warmer climate, heat escaping your home is not as important as preventing the sun’s radiant heat from entering, which means a higher U-Factor and lower SHGC.

 *In northern climates it’s sort of a “pick your poison” when it comes to SHGC.
 If you choose a window with a low SHGC, you could benefit from the sun’s heat in the winter, but you also may have to manage the heat from the summer sun with shades, large overhangs, shade trees, etc.